 The purpose of this standard is to protect the dignity and reputation of those featured in programmes.
-It does not address 'fairness' to the audience or whether issues/facts are 'fairly' or misleadingly conveyed (which are matters for the accuracy standard).
+It does not address 'fairness' to the audience or whether issues/facts are 'fairly' or misleadingly conveyed (which are matters for the accuracy or balance standards).